ncsurobotics/SW8-Documentation/docs/electrical/software/kicad.md

+*Note that this page is currently an outline and most of the content is not yet written.*

 This user guide is intended to be a reference, not a tutorial.
 There are many good KiCad tutorials available online, however please note that there are sometimes multiple ways to do things in KiCad (eg library management). *In such cases, please use the methods described on this page.* Part of this page's purpose is to describe our conventions / approaches to using KiCad.

 *Note that this guide was written for KiCad 7.0.1*